 1.)
 Measurements

 Although there are still some factors like water retention that can affect measurements, the potential differences are so slight they don’t really matter.
 Your measurements won’t lie.
 It doesn’t take any special skill to wrap measuring tape around different areas of your body and read off the inches.
-As long as you measure the same way every time, it is an extremely accurate method.
-The only potential problem with measurements is that it doesn’t differentiate between muscle gains and fat loss, therefore it should be used along with the methods below.
+Consistency in the measuring technique is key.
+While it doesn’t differentiate between muscle gains and fat loss, it complements the other methods listed below.

 2.)
 Body Fat Calipers